Home Compare VALMT.HE vs WSO

 Valmet Oyj vs Watsco: Which Stock Looks Stronger in 2026?

-Valmet Oyj holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Valmet Oyj holds the cleaner structural position, with the lead spread across growth and valuation.
 Watsco does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity